 What have we learned in a decade of emergent debate on the topic?
 What are the effects of a topic nobody, be it policy makers, professors, students, or parents, can avoid touching upon one way or another?
 A decade ago the topic was eclectically discussed, infusing small circles of dispersed professional communities such as development experts, nonprofit managers, and small elites of foundation visionaries and its beneficiaries.
 Today professional communities, career trajectories, and financial and political resources navigate around the topic.
-Social entrepreneurship diffused through a multiplicity of linguistic labels.
-The innocence of social entrepreneurship, however, is over.
-Those most affected by its signaling is the next generation.
 Chuck Cohn: Million Dollar Ideas Make Money and Create Jobs Too.
 My wife recently started an MBA program and at least half of her classmates are considering the entrepreneurship track over the mainstays of finance, accounting, and marketing.